-In the past, when the supply and demand drivers were more simple, predicting peaks with a multivariable regression model (i.e. excel) was easily achievable.
-With the advent of new technologies, more dynamic customers and more data available, deep learning AI becomes indispensable when it comes to predicting the Top 5 peaks.
+In the past, when the supply and demand drivers were simpler, predicting peaks with a multivariable regression model (i.e. excel) was easily achievable.
+With the advent of new technologies, more dynamic customers, and more data available, deep learning AI becomes indispensable when it comes to predicting the Top 5 peaks.

 In the past, the Top 5 peaks would only occur during the hot summer months, during business hours.
-This is because industrial electricity use made up a larger portion of the Ontario demand.
-Industrial production has decreased and the province has shifted to a more service based economy.
+This is because industrial electricity use made up a larger portion of Ontario’s demand.
+Industrial production has decreased and the province has shifted to a more service-based economy.
 Additionally, the remaining industry has become more energy efficient.
-This has led to more peaks occurring during evening and weekend hours, since household electricity consumption is making up a larger share of Ontario demand.
+This has led to more peaks occurring during evening and weekend hours since household electricity consumption is making up a larger share of Ontario’s demand.

 The AI model resolves this issue as it automatically updates every 5 minutes.
 All of the data required is automatically obtained and analyzed and notifications are sent as required.

 Taking this one step further, automated curtailment dispatch through Edgecom Energy’s API and custom hardware is allowing some Class A customers to fully automate their curtailments.
 A signal is sent to their devices automatically and curtailment is completed without any input from the facility manager or energy manager.